mfpdev/mfp-advanced-adapters-samples/custom-security-checks/ltpa-sample/README.md

   ```

   - Navigate to the *Security checks* tab and configure the `login URL`:
-    -  For *BASIC* authentication method set it to your deployed WAR context (e.g: http://localhost:9080/plain-war).
+    -  For *BASIC* authentication method set the login URL to point your deployed WAR context (e.g: http://localhost:9080/plain-war).
-    -  For *FORM* authentication method set it to the FORM action (e.g: http://localhost:9080/plain-war/j_security_check).
+    -  For *FORM* authentication method set he login URL point to the FORM action (e.g: http://localhost:9080/plain-war/j_security_check).
-    -  The sample by default is configure to use the *BASIC* authentication method.
+    -  The sample by default is configured to use the *BASIC* authentication method.
 In order to change it to *FORM* authentication method edit the following:
       - [web.xml](./plain-war/src/main/webapp/WEB-INF/web.xml) in the [plain-war](./plain-war) project.
       - [LTPAChallengeHandler.swift](./LTPABasedSSOSample/LTPABasedSSOSample/LTPAChallengeHandler.swift) in the [LTPABasedSSOSample](./LTPABasedSSOSample) XCode project.